In a previous post I talked about the importance of getting quality sleep during your marathon training.

 - Sleep environment- Make sure your bedroom is conducive to sleep.
 Experts suggest keeping all electronics out of the room so that you’re not tempted to use them while in bed.
 Keep your bedroom dark (use light blocking curtains or an eye mask if necessary).
 Keep the temperature between 60-72 degrees and wear light and comfortable pajamas.
 If you’re bothered by environmental noise then either ear plugs, a fan or a sound machine can be very helpful.
 Make sure you have a comfortable mattress and pillow (most have a life-span of around 10 years or less).
 A body pillow can also help you stay in a comfortable position with less tossing and turning.
+Make sure you have a comfortable mattress.
 If pets or children disrupt your sleep it’s best to keep them out of the bedroom.
 Helping kids develop good sleeping habits early on will benefit them the rest of their lives.

 - Time your exercise– Studies show that those who exercise daily enjoy the best sleep.
 But it’s ideal to allow 3 hours between strenuous exercise and the time you go to bed for optimum sleep.
 Try to do your running as early in the day as possible, early evening at the latest.
 Doing some light yoga or stretching before bed can be a great way to open up tight areas, wind down and relax.